zhiming99/rpc-frmwrk/ridl/README.md

 [中文](https://github.com/zhiming99/rpc-frmwrk/blob/master/ridl/README_cn.md)
 ### Introduction

 * The `ridl`, stands for `rpc idl`, as the RPC interface description language.
-And this module tries to deliver a rapid development tool for `rpc-frmwrk` by generating a set of skelton source files for proxy/server , as well as the configuration files, and Makefile with the input `ridl` files.
-It is expected to generates the skelton project for C++, Python and Java.
+And this module tries to deliver a rapid development tool for `rpc-frmwrk` by generating a set of skeleton source files for proxy/server , as well as the configuration files, and Makefile with the input `ridl` files.
+It is expected to generates the skeleton project for C++, Python Java and JavaScript.
 * This tool helps the developer to ease the learning curve and focus efforts on business implementations.
 And one can still refer to the `../test` directory to manually craft an `rpc-frmwrk` applications, with the maximum flexibility and performance advantage.
 * The following code snippet is what the ridl looks like: